-At the beginning of 2022, BHP continues to own 14 units of public housing at Arapahoe Court.
-BHP will focus on a Section 18 Demolition and Disposition action for this property.
-Arapahoe Court is in an area that the City of Boulder wishes to redevelop.
-We intend to eventually apply for a Section 18 disposition and sell Arapahoe Court to the city in exchange for other units or funding to buy or build replacement units.
+At the beginning of 2023, BHP continues to own 15 units of public housing at Arapahoe Court.
+BHP recently learned that we can Voluntary Convert these units under Section 22.
+We will review this process in 2023 with a goal of converting the remaining 15 units of public housing to vouchers.
 This will bring BHP another step closer to having one federal housing program to administer.